microspectrometer/dev-kit-2020/hardware/README.md

     - the schematic is the `.sch`
     - the board is the `.brd`
     - the BOM-and-pick-and-place is the `-xyrs-bom.csv`
+    - the library components for all three boards are the `.lbr` files in the `hardware/design/lbr` folder
 - if you do not have EAGLE and are unable to import EAGLE files:
     - PDFs of the circuit schematics are in `hardware/design/pdf`